6 Steps to Automated Browser Testing for Continuous Delivery with Testsigma

 Testsigma simplifies your job by managing multiple browser environments.
 You can use the cloud infrastructure if you don’t have the physical infrastructure for running parallel browser sessions on multiple devices.

-Steps to automate Cross Browser Testing for continuous delivery using Testsigma
+6 Step to Automate Cross Browser Testing for Continuous Delivery using Testsigma

-For performing Cross Browser Testing in Testsigma, we need to follow the below steps:
+For performing step by step Cross Browser Testing in Testsigma, we need to follow the below steps:

 1. Create one or more test cases and add a few test steps

-Testsigma allows you to Write Automated Tests Quickly Using Simple English – Everyone can write automated tests at least 5X faster using simple English.
-No coding skills required.
+Testsigma allows you to Write Automated Tests Quickly.
+Using Simple English – Everyone can write automated tests at least 5X faster using simple English.
+No coding skills are required.

-If you are not familiar with creating Test Cases in Testsigma, please check out our previous DZone article – Web Application Automated Testing With Testsigma to gain some insight into the process of creating and executing a simple Test Case in Testsigma.
+If you are unfamiliar with creating Test Cases in Testsigma, please check out our previous DZone article – Web Application Automated Testing With Testsigma, to gain insight into creating and executing a simple Test Case in Testsigma.

 Let us assume we have already created a Test Case to check the login page of Testsigma in three web browsers, Chrome, Firefox, and Internet Explorer.
 You can add more browsers to the list.